Jacob-Barhak/DiseaseModelsSBML/README.md

 #### iBioSim/SBML sub directory - containing SBML files and the python script that generated them that were passed to iBioSim
 * SBMLExamplesForPaper.py - The python file that generates the SBML examples
 * Example*.xml - Generated SBML code representing example *
-* Disease.omex - an archive containing all of the information to reproduce the results.

 #### scripts sub directory - includes results and scripts to plot them
 * plot0*.R - R script to generate the plots for example*